-Residents participate in NewYork-Presbyterian Hospital's Flexibility Benefits Program, which allows residents to choose from a variety of benefit plans covering healthcare, dental care, life insurance, and disability protection.
-The hospital provides rofessional liability coverage.
+Residents participate in NewYork-Presbyterian Hospital's Flexibility Benefits Program, which allows residents to choose from a variety of benefit plans covering healthcare, dental care, life insurance, and disability protection to customize their personal benefits.
+Professional liability coverage is provided by the hospital.